RedisInsight/RedisInsight/tests/playwright/README.md

 ```shell
   yarn test:allureHistoryReport
 ```
-or change it depending on your needs to enable the history for the report that can show you around 20 executions
+or change it depending on your needs to enable the history for the report that can show you around 20 executions.
+Additional info can be added to this report for more information see https://allurereport.org/docs/playwright-reference/

 Some rough execution time comparison for the same test